 Janine Antoni, Conceptual artist - (Born 1964, Bahamas; attended Sarah Lawrence College and the Rhode Island School of Design; her work takes many forms - sculpture, installation, video, painting, performance and photography)

 Antoni's work might be an example of how some contemporary art seems more difficult to understand, based on cerebral concepts more than on visual concepts.
 Work such as this certainly demands more of the viewer, often needing some background information or explanation to entirely appreciate it.
 Perhaps this can be compared with difficult works in other creative areas, such as Shakespeare or the composer Wagner, where such study can help decipher the meaning of the work.
 The context in which this kind of work is seen is also important - the contemporary ideas and attitudes surrounding its creation and viewing.
 If we had been asleep for 500 years, hip-hop music would seem bizarre to us, having last heard Renaissance madrigals.
-Read more and see Antoni's work.
+See more of Antoni's work here.

 Illustration - In this photo, the curving stems and leaves are beautiful.
 In art, as well as nature, what is beautiful are the forms themselves (in this case stems and leaves), the visual structure they form together, and the visual relationships between the forms - their coming closer or touching, or curving away from one another.
-In distilling the essence of the form in an image, therefore, an artist can simply present the forms abstracted (curves, cubes, spheres, lines, circles, etc.), their structure, and their visual inter-relationships as the subject and the beauty represented.
+So, some of the beauty in the flowers and leaves above lies in the curves themselves.